Cardio Or Weights First

 What is cardio?

 Cardio or cardiovascular exercises help in improving the performance and the efficiency of the heart.
 Since doing cardio exercises need extra oxygen that people usually breathe, this workout helps improve lung capacity.
-Besides, cardio exercises are good for burning calories that in turn help in weight loss.
-Some of the cardio activities are:
+Combining this with a healthy heart-friendly diet can significantly strengthen and improve your heart rate.

 • Walking